aj2075/Azure-WebAPI-AAD-Authentication/README.md

 ## 3.Enable Azure AD authentication for the Web API

 In this step you will enable Azure AD authentication for your Web API.
-Once authentication is enabled, youe Web API can not be accessed without user credentials.
+Once authentication is enabled, your Web API can not be accessed without user credentials.

 ### 3.1 Navigate to your Web App in Azure Portal and perform the following